SethSmigelski/under-the-weather/README.md

 * **Easy to Use:** Add weather widgets using the WordPress block editor or by placing a simple `<div>` with data attributes anywhere on your site.
 * **Server-Side Caching:** All API calls are cached on your server, dramatically reducing calls to the OpenWeather API and speeding up page loads for all users.
 * **Visual Performance Report:** Monitor your site's API usage with a bar chart that displays a 7-day history of cached requests versus new calls to the OpenWeather API - a clear look at how the caching system is working to keep your site fast and your API calls low.
-* **Highly Customizable:** Use the detailed settings page to control everything from cache duration to the number of forecast days.
-* **Flexible Display:** Show either the current live weather or the high/low forecast for the current day.
+* **Customizable Display:** Use the main display to show either the current live weather or the high/low forecast for the current day, and set the number of days to include in the forecast ahead.
 * **Imperial & Metric Units:** Display weather in Fahrenheit/mph or Celsius/kph on a per-widget basis.
 * **Extra Details:** Optionally display "Feels Like" temperature and detailed wind information.
+* **Weather Alerts:** Display official severe weather alerts directly in the widget to keep visitors informed.
+* **Sunrise & Sunset Times:** Optionally show daily sunrise and sunset times, with 12-hour and 24-hour format options.
 * **Lightweight:** Enqueues assets only when needed and does not rely on heavy JavaScript libraries.
 * **Settings Page Coordinate Finder:** An easy-to-use tool on the settings page retrieves coordinates by location name and generates ready-to-use widget `<div>` code.
 * **Block Editor Coordinate Finder:** Search for locations by name and automatically fill in coordinates without ever leaving the block editor.